cpplibv/libv/LIBV-TODO.md

 libv.utility: Add lexically_normal to generic_path and cleanup relevant usages

 libv.fsw: Improve callback and tokens to not hold the mutex during event broadcast (callback), currently it is a deadlock

+libv.audio: Paper
+	Sound
+		Sound - What to play
+		+/- Variations
+		+/- Effects

+ 	Play
+		Sound - What to play
+		Channel - What mixing channel should it be played on Operation - Start, Repeat, Stop
+		Edge - Fade in, Fade out, Normal
+		Position or Centered - For positioning and sound delay Speed - For Doppler effect
+		+/- Effect

+	Option
+		Center position - So play can use abs position and not rel Center speed - So play can use abs speed and not rel Channel volume

 --- AWAITING ---------------------------------------------------------------------------------------